- 1. Getting Started

 - Name: Describe what the widget displays.
 If not filled, Mautic will call it the same as the widget type you select.

 - Type: Select what information you want to display from the predefined widget types.

 - Height: Each widget can have different height.
 5 heights are predefined.
-The dashboard will look best if you select a constant height for each widget in one row.
+The dashboard will look best if you select a consistent height for each widget in the same row.

 Some widgets have additional options:

 - Show all contacts: Displays one line with all created contacts.

 - Only identified: Displays one line with only created and identified contacts.